angular-gantt/angular-gantt/docs/configuration/api.md

 - **api.tasks.on.rowChange(task, oldRow)**

+    A task has been moved from one row to another.

+- **api.tasks.on.viewRowChange(task, oldRow)**

-    A task has been moved from one row to another
+    A task view has been moved from one row to another.

 - **api.tasks.on.displayed(tasks, filteredTasks, visibleTasks)**